-This is a continuation of the snickerdoodle adventure following last week’s successful “hello world” using Micrium’s µC/OS RTOS.
-In this series of articles, I’m exploring the capabilities of the snickerdoodle as a development platform for high performance real time operating systems.
-This time, I will be running an embedded file system on the snickerdoodle module, enabling non volatile storage capabilities.
-The bare snickerdoodle module includes an SD Card cage in addition to an on-board NOR flash.
-While possible to use the NOR flash, this post will focus on the SD Card which offers more versatility for development and prototyping.
+This time, I will be running an embedded file system on the snickerdoodle module, enabling non-volatile storage capabilities.
+The bare snickerdoodle module includes an SD card cage in addition to an on-board NOR flash.
+While it is possible to use the NOR flash, this post will focus on the SD card, which offers more versatility for development and prototyping.
 Continue reading “Embedded Storage on the snickerdoodle”→

 What would make a better first post about embedded software than a hello world project on a brand-new development board.
 It’s the krtkl snickerdoodle I received with much excitement last week.
-In these next series of articles I’m going to explore the capabilities of the snickerdoodle as a development platform for high performance real time operating system.
-In this first article I’ll run µC/OS, a commercial RTOS, on the snickerdoodle.
+In these next series of articles, I’m going to explore the capabilities of the snickerdoodle as a development platform for a high-performance real-time operating system.
+In this first article, I’ll run µC/OS, a commercial RTOS, on the snickerdoodle.